VHS Investor Q&A

 Practical questions investors — and regular people — ask about who builds vertiports, what counts as one, and how access into a structured VHS corridor is actually controlled.

 VHS is not limited to major city vertiports.
-VHS is designed around certified access nodes.
+VHS is designed around approved access nodes.
 A public rooftop vertiport, airport vertiport, hospital pad, rural emergency site, corporate campus, or private landing area could only connect to the VHS network if it meets defined safety, communication, identity, reservation, and transition-volume requirements.
 A private pad may allow an aircraft to take off or land under applicable aviation rules, but that does not automatically grant access to a structured VHS corridor.
-In VHS, the rule is simple: no certified access node, no verified aircraft, no valid reservation, no access to the highway.
+In VHS, the rule is simple: no approved access node, no verified aircraft, no valid reservation, no access.

 Who is building vertiports?+